 SAFETY WARNING: With the propeller mounted to the motor, it is very important that you always remain aware of the position of the throttle stick on your transmitter whenever there is a battery plugged into the airborne system.
-The motor/geardrive unit used in this model is powerful enough to cause damage to people or property if it is activated prematurely, accidently, or unexpectedly.
-With an electric airplane, we recommended that you get in the habit of always keeping the throttle stick in the "low throttle" position, even when the transmitter is in storage.
-Be sure to recheck the throttle stick position before plugging in the airborne battery pack, and also before turning on the airborne on/off switch.
-Under no circumstances should you hold this model by the nose when the battery is plugged in or the radio system is turned on.
-Never plug in your flight battery until you are on the flight line, ready to fly.
+The motor unit used in this model is powerful enough to cause damage to people or property if it is activated prematurely, accidentally, or unexpectedly.
+With an electric airplane, we recommend that you get in the habit of always keeping the throttle stick in the "low throttle" position, even when the transmitter is in storage.
+Be sure to recheck the throttle stick position before plugging in the airborne battery pack and also before turning on the airborne on/off switch.
+Under no circumstances should you hold this model by the nose when the battery is plugged in.
+Never plug your flight battery to the ESC until 1) your transmitter is on with the throttle stick in the low position and 2) you are on the flight line, ready to fly.

-DECAL APPLICATION
+DECAL APPLICATION:

-The decals supplied with the KADET EP-42 are Mylar® stickers with a self-stick adhesive.
+The decals supplied with the KADET EP-42B are Mylar® stickers with a self-stick adhesive.
 They are not water slide decals.
 Also, these decals are not die-cut.
 Each design must be cut from the sheet with a sharp #11 hobby knife or a sharp scissors.

-Small decals can be easily applied to the model by simply removing the paper backing sheet, and then laying the decal in position and pressing it in place with your finger.
+Small decals can be easily applied to the model by simply removing the paper backing sheet, and then, laying the decal in position and pressing it in place with your finger.

-For the larger decals, such as the KADET EP-42 wing decal, we suggest the following method of application:
+For the larger decals, such as the "KADET EP-42" wing decal, we suggest the following method of application:

 - a) Carefully cut out the decal with a hobby knife. - b) Peel the paper backing sheet completely off the decal, being careful not to let the sticky side double over and adhere to itself. - c) Use a product like SIG Pure Magic Model Airplane Cleaner, Fantastic®, or Windex® to spray the adhesive side of the decal.
-Also spray the area of the model that will receive the decal. - d) Lightly place the decal onto the wet surface of the model.
+Also, spray the area of the model that will receive the decal. - d) Lightly place the decal onto the wet surface of the model.
 The liquid cleaner solution will keep the decal from actually sticking to the model until you have had time to shift it around into exact position.
 Once in position, use a piece of stiff cardboard (or sheet balsa, thin plywood, or a SIG SH678 EPOXY SPREADER) to squeegee the excess liquid out from under the decal.
 Squeegee repeatedly, removing all excess liquid and any air bubbles.
 Mop up the liquid with a paper towel.
 Allow to dry overnight.